 What is Node Js?

 Node.js has become the backend platform of choice for many developers because of its performance, speed, scalability, support for asynchronous I/O, ease of use, and rich ecosystem (npm).
-Node.js is open source and free for commercial use under the MIT License, but you can also purchase a commercial license if needed.
+It is open source and free for commercial use under the MIT License, but you can also purchase a commercial license if needed.
 Node.js has become the backend platform of choice for many developers because of its performance, speed, scalability, support for asynchronous I/O, ease of use, and rich ecosystem (npm).

 Updates in Node Js 19